Table of Contents

 So what’s the downside?
 The instructions are lacking, making installation a bit of a challenge.
 Hopefully, you have a knowledgeable friend.

 Yeah, PetSafe makes quite a few appearances on this list.
 The Stubborn Fence covers 1/3 of an acre with 14-gauge wire surrounded in a polyethylene jacket.
 The jacket protects the wire from corrosion (and it’s UV-resistant if you opt to staple it to the ground).
-The waterproof collar allows for four levels of correction, and it incorporates a safety auto-off function that kicks in after thirty seconds (in case your dog decides to hang out ON the boundary).
+The waterproof collar allows for four levels of correction.
+It incorporates a safety auto-off function that kicks in after thirty seconds (in case your dog decides to hang out ON the boundary).

 Downsides?
 People found problems with the transmitters.
 Make sure you keep them charged appropriately.
 And, again, no rechargeable batteries.